-In this research-backed guide I’ll show you how to write better content by improving the clickthrough rate of your internal links n order to reduce bounce rate and increase the pages per session metric.
-Optimize anchor text and write content that engages customers and boosts your bottom line.
+In this research-backed guide I’ll show you how to write better content by using internal linking best practices to improve the clickthrough rate of your internal links, reduce bounce rate, and increase the pages per session metric.

 An internal link is a hyperlink that points from one webpage to another page on the same site (as opposed to backlinks from external websites).